 "We hope the public will continue to consider plant-based diets as a healthy option," commented lead researcher David Jenkins, who is the director of the Clinical Nutrition and Risk Factor Modification Centre and a scientist in the Li Ka Shing Knowledge Institute of St. Michael's Hospital in Toronto.
 “It is in line with Health Canada's recently released Food Guide, which emphasizes plant protein food consumption by Canadians."

 May 06 2019.
-Findings reported at the European Congress on Obesity reveal an association between a lower risk of postmenopausal breast cancer and higher intake of a type of phenolic acids known as hydroxycinnamic acids. *
+Research findings reported at the European Congress on Obesity, held this year from April 28 to May 1 in Glasgow, reveal an association between a lower risk of postmenopausal breast cancer and higher intake of a type of phenolic acids known as hydroxycinnamic acids.

-Researchers analyzed data from 11,028 female university graduates.
-Questionnaires completed at the beginning of the study provided data used to calculate phenolic acid intake.
-During an 11.8-year average follow-up, 101 cases of breast cancer were diagnosed.
+Andrea Romanos Nanclares of the University of Navarra in Pamplona, Spain and colleagues analyzed data from 11,028 female university graduates enrolled in the SUN (Seguimiento Universidad de Navarra) cohort.
+Dietary questionnaires completed at the beginning of the study provided data used to calculate type and quantity of phenolic acid intake.
+During an 11.8-year average follow-up, 101 cases of breast cancer were diagnosed among the group.

 Higher consumption of hydroxycinnamic acids was associated with a lower risk of breast cancer.
 Women whose intake was among the highest one-third of participants had a 62% lower risk of developing postmenopausal breast cancer in comparison with women whose intake was among the lowest third.
 When chlorogenic acids were evaluated, subjects whose intake was among the top third had a 65% lower risk of postmenopausal breast cancer than those in the lowest group.